BRAMELOUP CHALET

 Badger dens in the forest

-The chalet is only about 35 years old, and has no character.
+The chalet is only some 45 years old, and has no character.
 When I bought it in January 2000, it was abandoned and had been vandalized, and was only inhabited by a large colony of dormice.
 We coexisted for several years, but now they live outside and I live inside.

 NEIGHBORHOOD